Rate this article

 Almost every established ecommerce business can boast a small cohort of high-value customers, the golden goose of sales that demands special treatment.
 Personalized, next-level shopping experiences can pamper your VIPs, increasing their retention by up to 10%.

-Below, our team has curated a list of the most high-performing examples of personalization in ecommerce, based on the success stories of our clients and analysis of 30+ ecommerce brands.
+Below, our team has curated a list of the most high-performing examples of personalization in ecommerce, based on the success stories of our clients and analysis of 30+ retail brands.

 Product recommendations

 Even if your product pages incorporate related product recommendations, basing them on seller-side data and ignoring user context can render your ecommerce personalization ineffective.
-Instead of looking at the popularity of items, supreme recommendation engines vacuum user-centered data, including preferences, demographics, and behavior — and blend this data with factors like time, location, and device for personalized recommendations.
+Supreme recommendation engines vacuum user-centered data, including preferences, demographics, and behavior — and blend this data with factors like time, location, and device for personalized recommendations.

 Other best recommendation-related practices include: